acsoto/BUAA-Compiler/README.md

 }
 ```

-As for getting the parameters real type, I add the analyst procedure to the recursive descent of the grammatical analyst.
-Just like:
+To get the real type of the parameters, the analysis procedure is added to the recursive descent of the grammatical analyzer.
+For example:

 ```java
     private int analyseExp(ArrayList<Word> exp) {